Nourishing Tips for Loss of Appetite: Practical Foods and Hydration

 Nutrient-Rich Snacks and Small Meals

 When full meals seem daunting, small, nutrient-rich snacks can help maintain your energy.
-Here are some ideas:
+Here are some ideas:- Nut butter on whole-grain crackers: A good balance of protein and healthy fats.

 - Fruit smoothies: Blend fruits with a bit of spinach or kale for added vitamins.